 In the “Affiliations” section, list any professional and/or community memberships and involvement in affiliations, associations of interest to employers:

 - Time spent (From Date – To Date) and name of Organization

 - Description of involvement or Special Achievements

-Finally close your CV with “References available on request”.
+Finally, close your CV with “References available on request”.
 It is best to avoid putting references on your CV.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.

 Remember that your CV will form part of the script for the interviewer's questions